 What is Vedic Knowledge?

 Veda is a vast tradition of knowledge on all levels, not only mundane but also spiritual.
 Veda itself means knowledge, not mere information but transformative knowledge born of inner perception, deep meditation and higher consciousness, what could also be called Yogic knowledge.
+Its basis is not the intellect or any technology but our inner awareness in the state of Samadhi.
 The Vedic mantras reflect knowledge of the Rishis who were said to have understood the cosmic sound vibration OM and its subtle energies that sustain all existence and guide all life.

 The Vedas are not mere religious books and do not propose any articles of faith.
 They direct us to discover the Divine within ourselves, for which they provide the guidance and the practices for each one of us to apply as per our temperament and our karma.
 Vedas teach that your own inner being is the supreme reality.

-Vedic knowledge represents not only the ancient past but also the future and are spreading glob ally globally, It helped shape the characteristic features of India’s vast and enduring Dharmic civilization through the centuries, as the Vedas first of all were formulated to teach Dharma, the natural laws of the conscious universe.
+Vedic knowledge represents not only the ancient past but also the future and are spreading globally, It helped shape the characteristic features of India’s vast and enduring Dharmic civilization through the centuries.
+The Vedas were formulated to teach Dharma, the natural laws of the conscious universe.
 India’s traditional philosophies, arts and sciences have strong Vedic connections.
 The Vedas were one of the main inspirations for India’s Independence Movement, particularly through Dayananda Saraswati, Lokmanya Tilak and Sri Aurobindo, and India’s great gurus today continue to honor them including Paramahansa Yogananda, Maharishi Mahesh Yogi, Swami Dayananda and Swami Chinmayananda, among many others who have traveled worldwide.

 India as a culture and civilization of knowledge, both scientific and spiritual, inner and outer, culminated in the supreme science of consciousness, which is spiritually speaking the most important science for the entire world.
 Such a Vedic knowledge-based civilization is more than information technology, though it can work with it and possibly transform it.
 Vedic knowledge is post-industrial and post-modern, one could say, though it comes to us from the dawn of history, its vision is beyond time and space.